 The kayaking season in Vermont begins in June and runs through the second or third week of October.
 Kayaking in September and October is a glorious way to fully experience the leaf-peeping season and the incredible colors on the trees.

-If you're looking for a peaceful place to kayak with scenic views, Schuler recommends a few tried and true spots below on the Lamoille River.
+If you're looking for a peaceful place to kayak with scenic views, there are a few tried and true recommended spots (shown below) on the Lamoille River.
 You can even add in biking after your kayak trip to make it a full-day adventure.

 The two and four-mile options below end at the Sand Bar State Park between South Hero Island and the town of Milton on the mainland.
 The Sand Bar is a rare sandy beach where you can relax and is also a great jumping-off point to bike to the Champlain Islands.

 Coming out of the Lamoille River onto the lake, the mountains are spectacular and there is a bird preserve and wildlife that you can view from your kayak.
 If you choose, you can continue on bike to the Champlain Islands to explore the vineyards, breweries, and places to eat.

 It isn't often that you can kayak on a river, a lake, and then bike to an island in one day!
 Below are the kayaking routes to the Sand Bar.

 2-Mile Kayak from the Lamoille River to the Champlain Islands